Travel & Transport Guide

-New Brighton is incredibly well-connected by public transport, making it an ideal day trip destination from Liverpool, Chester, or anywhere on the Wirral peninsula.
+New Brighton is incredibly well-connected by road and public transport, making it an ideal day trip destination from Liverpool, Chester, or anywhere on the Wirral peninsula.
+For up-to-date bus and train timetables, you can contact Merseytravel on 0871 200 22 33.

 By Train (Merseyrail)